-Sitting down for long periods of time can cause a loss of leg circulation and affect the nerve endings in that general area.
+Sitting down or standing for long periods of time can cause a loss of leg circulation and affect the nerve endings in that general area.
+Your body is naturally fighting gravity to pump the blood all the way back up to your heart from your feet and legs.
+For those who sit or stand most of the day for work, you are probably all too familiar with the heavy, tired, aching or sore feeling you get in your legs and feet.
+This is caused by the lack of circulation and blood pooling in your lower extremities.
 To prevent any serious medical issues from arising, compression legwear is always a good option.
-But, if you don’t want to be confined to anything for the sole purpose of prevention, there are a few other options to improve your circulation.
-Hold the drugs--these suggestions are “au natural” and everyone knows that’s soooo “in” right now.
+But, if you don’t want to be confined to anything for the sole purpose of prevention, there are a few other options to improve your circulation that are simple and easy to incorporate into your daily routine.

 Pretty obvious, right?
 Mmm hm.
-In the wise words of Nike, “Just Do It.”.
-Get up early before work and take in the beautiful day that’s ahead of you by going on a small run or walk.
-Not a morning bird?
-Good news, the time is about to change, making it brighter earlier, so you won’t be able to sleep in anyway!
+Get up early before work and take in the beautiful day that’s ahead of you by going on a small run or walk, or getting in a quick yoga session.
+Not a morning person?
+That's fine!
+Schedule a workout class after work or get in your late afternoon run.
 Believe me, you will feel so much better about yourself mentally and physically, making your day that much better.

 Supplements and Food

-Although the Flintstone vitamins are delicious, they just aren’t going to cut it.
+Getting in the right vitamins and nutrients not only offers a variety of other helaht benefits, but can also help improve circulation.
 Try taking vitamins C and E along with an anti-oxidant.
 They specifically help to reduce the symptoms of poor circulation throughout the legs.

 Not too fond of taking a vitamin?
 Head to the farmers market and pick up fresh peppers, broccoli, strawberries, nuts, blueberries, and beans!
 Definitely a random list, but with a few additional ingredients you can really turn things around!